DataDog/integrations-extras/pliant/README.md

 - System provisioning
 - Clear disk / reprovision storage
 - Provision additional VMs or container nodes in response to load
-- De-comission resources when load is low
+- De-commission resources when load is low

 ## Setup